hollyschinsky/todos-app-pwa/lesson1.md

    >If you only have the Desktop app you can still use it to create a new project and just select the blank template.
 You will need to download or clone the [todos-app-starter](https://github.com/hollyschinsky/pwa-workshop-starter) app first and then replace the `www` folder and `config.xml` in your newly project with those from the **todos-app-starter** repo.

-2. Next get a copy of [the final app project].
-Create another PhoneGap project to use with the final Todos PWA app for reference with the following command:
+2. Next get a copy of [the final app project](https://github.com/hollyschinsky/todos-app-pwa/).
+The best way to do this is to create another PhoneGap project and specify the final Todos PWA app for reference with the following command:

 ```
    phonegap create todos-app-pwa com.phonegap.todos TodosAppPWA --template https://github.com/hollyschinsky/todos-app-pwa